sarthak-sr/Sequence_Classification/README.md

 # Sequence_Classification
+Using BERT model from Hugging face library for classification of tweets into 9 different lables.

-How to replicate the model implementation:
+To replicate the model

-- Upliod the .ipynb file into Google Collab noteboook
+- Upload the .ipynb file into Google Collab noteboook
 - Upload the app.py file
-- Upload the original provided dataset .xlsx file
+- Upload the original provided dataset .xlsx file or use your own data set with minor code changes.
 - Change runtime from CPU to GPU
 - Run all (approx runtime 10 mins on GPU)
 - Use the resultant link to access the streamlit application